 Is age related macular degeneration the same as macular degeneration?

-Yes, they are both same things, because this disease develops as the person ages its is often referred to as age related macular degeneration
+Yes, they are both the same things, because this disease develops as the person ages, it is often referred to as age related macular degeneration

 What are the types of age-related macular degeneration?